 Search engine optimization (SEO) and content marketing strategy are shifting.

 Many people equate SEO with keywords, but that’s an oversimplification.
-While identifying and incorporating keywords is important, it’s not the answer to a comprehensive SEO strategy in 2020.
+While identifying and incorporating keywords is important, it’s not the answer to a comprehensive SEO strategy.

 Instead, brands should focus on providing useful, in-depth content that’s relevant to their audience.
 This will keep users engaged, build authority with the search engine, and allow you to answer a variety of search queries.